DukePantarei/discord-alternatives-wishlist/BACKGROUND.md

 - AI-powered behavioral analysis

 **This raised new concerns:** Discord is now running **constant surveillance** in the background, profiling users to guess their age without consent.
 Those flagged as potentially underage or "insufficient data" still face verification demands.

+**The corporate doublespeak:** Discord [claims this is reassuring](https://www.pcgamer.com/hardware/discord-clarifies-it-is-not-requiring-everyone-to-complete-a-face-scan-or-upload-an-id-and-will-confirm-your-age-group-using-information-we-already-have/): *"For the majority of adult users, we will be able to confirm your age group using information we already have."*

+**What they're actually saying:** *"We've already collected so much data on you that we can predict your age without asking.
+We've been surveilling you all along."*

+This reveals a deeper truth: **The data collection was always the goal.** Whether users submit IDs or get "age inferred," Discord gets what it wants — detailed behavioral profiles they can monetize.
+As corporations tend to do, they say they're trustworthy, then get caught doing the opposite.

 ---